JonStratton/belagos-builder/README.md

 ![BelaGOS Logo](bela_black.jpg?raw=true)

+This project has moved.
+To get the latest version, pull from https://codeberg.org/JonStratton/belagos-builder

 # belagos-builder
 Turns a Debian install into BelaGOS.
 Currently this is some Python/Expect scripts to build some 9front VMs, and a Flask Service to optionally manage the VMs from inside of the VMs.